daw-kins/airbnb-clone-project/README.md

 All payment processing will use trusted third-party gateways and adhere to security standards like PCI-DSS.
 This ensures financial data is not stored insecurely and prevents fraud or data leaks.

 Implementing these measures ensures the integrity, availability, and confidentiality of the platform's services and user data.

+## 🚀 CI/CD Pipeline

+Continuous Integration and Continuous Deployment (CI/CD) pipelines automate the process of building, testing, and deploying code.
+They ensure that changes pushed to the codebase are automatically validated and safely delivered to production or staging environments with minimal human intervention.

+Implementing CI/CD is crucial for this project as it:
+- Reduces human error by automating testing and deployment.
+- Speeds up development by providing immediate feedback on code changes.
+- Ensures consistency across environments.
+- Improves code quality through automated linting, testing, and review processes.

+### 🛠 Tools
+- **GitHub Actions**: Used to run tests, check code quality, and automate deployments.
+- **Docker**: Containerizes the application to ensure consistency across development, testing, and production environments.
+- **Docker Hub / GitHub Container Registry**: For storing and sharing Docker images.

+These tools help us maintain a streamlined and reliable development workflow.